ja-k-e/lexicon_standoff/README.md

 ### 3. Actions
   - Every living Player votes on their device for who they want to kill.
   - Every dead Player selects a Player to confuse.
 The next Round, that Player will have an extra fake Topic.
+    - On the last Round, dead Players are also voting to kill a Player with everyone else.
   - After every Player submits their action, the Round will progress on its own.

 ### 4. Results